DomLos2907/Seminar-Case-Studies-in-PSCM/Case - Consulting for network capacity/Data/README.md

 This folder contains the generated Excel workbooks for the RheinMain CargoLink network-capacity case study.

-The shipment and linehaul data are split into GitHub-friendly parts:

 - `shipment_consignments_part_01_of_06.xlsx` through `shipment_consignments_part_06_of_06.xlsx`
 - `linehaul_movements_part_01_of_02.xlsx` through `linehaul_movements_part_02_of_02.xlsx`